Updated: January 2020

 The plugin doesn’t add page weight to your site.
 We call this a “weightless” plugin.

 Will you see a speed improvement?
 It depends.
 If you didn’t have Gzip already activated on your server, you will see a big improvement.
 You’ll have a better Pingdom score as demonstrated in the image below.
 Returning visitors will have a better user experience because images and other assets are already on the browser cache waiting.
 You’ve paid homage to a theoretical speed improvement.
 The effort to make it happen is minimal.
 So why not just do it?
 We do – always.

-Notice Leverage Browser Caching (above) is now an “A.” The only file that can’t be cached is the webfont from – ahem – thanks, Google.
+Leverage Browser Caching score is now an “A“.
+The only file that can’t be cached is the webfont from – ahem – thanks, Google.